Renew Bar Association Membership Today

 The chair of the competition is Bar Association Chancellor Kathleen D. Wilkinson, a partner at Wilson Elser Moskowitz Edelman & Dicker.

 The author of the winning submission will receive a cash award of $2,500, and have the essay published in The Philadelphia Lawyer magazine, on the Bar Association's website and/or in an appropriate Bar Association publication.
-The winner will be invited to a future Bar Association event, at which time the award will be presented.
+The winner will be invited to a Quarterly Meeting of the Bar Association, at which time the award will be presented.

 Submit entries to Dawn Petit, c/o Philadelphia Bar Association, 1101 Market St., 11th floor, Philadelphia, PA 19107.
 For more information, call 215-238-6367 or email email@example.com